markgoodson/neg101/PITCHME.md

 - The power of legitimacy
     - The power of the written word
     - List prices
-Example... maintenance is not negotiable
+    - Example... maintenance is not negotiable
+@snapend
 ---
 ## Sizing up the situation
 Are you in a negotiation or still selling?